 What Were the Gemstones of the Breastplate of Aaron?

 In Exodus, the breastplate of Aaron was said to hold 12 gems.
-However, the gemological identities of the stones, like jacinth and sapphire, are debatable.
+Discover the historical debate around it and learn about jacinth's identity across time, the true nature of biblical chrysolite and sapphire, and gemological translation challenges.

 Answer: Matching the names ancient people used for gemstones to modern gem names can be difficult.
 We must contend not only with translations but also the fact that the ancients didn't identify gems the same way we do today.